raspberrypilearning/led-firefly/en/step_8.md

 </div>

 <p style='border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;'>
 <span style="color: #0faeb0">Being in nature</span> is a great way to increase positive feelings and benefit your health.
-When it isn't possible to get outdoors, you can find ways to bring nature to you by keeping a houseplant or simulating your own firefly!</p>
+When it isn't possible to get outdoors, you can find ways to bring nature to you; for example, by keeping a houseplant or simulating your own firefly!</p>

 --- task ---
 You could upgrade your project by: